McLarenCollege/foundations_public/traverse-matrix-part-1.md

 Given a matrix, a starting position (row and column) and an instruction, move left/right/up/down according to the instruction and return the value of the element at the position reached after making the move.

-Note: You can assume that you will not overrun the boundaries.
+Note: You can assume that you will never be given an input that will overrun the boundaries.

 In the instruction,